Curriculum

 (3 CREDITS)

 Anatomy is the study of the structure of living things.
-Physiology is the study of the way body parts function—what they do and how they work.
-The material you'll learn in this course is the essential framework of what you'll need to know to become a veterinary technician.
-Understanding the anatomy and physiology of the animals in your care will help you care for the animals and enable you to communicate with veterinarians and other team members more effectively.
-In addition, the knowledge you gain will help you enhance your own skills and help you complete your expected responsibilities in a professionally and adequately.
+Physiology is the study of the way body parts function, or what they do and how they work.
+The study material in this course is part of the essential framework of what you’ll need to know to become a veterinary technician.
+Knowing the anatomy and physiology of the animals in your care will help you care for the animals.
+It will also help you to communicate with veterinarians and other team members effectively.
+In addition, the knowledge you gain will help you enhance your own skills and help you complete your expected responsibilities professionally and adequately.

 By the end of this course, you’ll be able to do the following: